grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 "Owen can take over the welding."

 "Owen is just a kid.
-He can not tell these dock trolls what do to, even when he does know better than them."
+He can not tell these dock trolls what to do, even when he does know better than them."

 Percy considered.
 "OK... she oversees the repairs, we pay her up to date, and _then_ she's fucking gone."